 Having given birth to three or more children may increase the risk for cervical cancer.

 Smoking is associated with a higher risk for pre-cancerous changes (dysplasia) in the cervix and for progression to invasive cervical cancer.

-Women with weak immune systems, such as those with HIV/AIDS, are more susceptible to acquiring HPV.
-Immunocompromised patients are also at higher risk for having cervical pre-cancer develop rapidly into invasive cancer.
+Women with weakened immune systems, such as those with HIV/AIDS, or on immunosuppressing drugs, such as prednisone, are more susceptible to acquiring HPV.
+Immunocompromised people are also at higher risk for having cervical pre-cancer develop rapidly into invasive cancer.

-From 1938 - 1971, diethylstilbestrol (DES), an estrogen-related drug, was widely prescribed to pregnant women to help prevent miscarriages.
-The daughters of these women face a higher risk for cervical cancer as well as other gynecological problems.
+From 1938 to 1971, diethylstilbestrol (DES), an estrogen-related drug, was widely prescribed to pregnant women to help prevent miscarriages.
+The daughters of these women face a higher risk for of an unusual type of cervical and vaginal cancer called clear cell carcinoma, as well as other gynecological problems.
 DES is no longer prescribed.

 The best ways to prevent cervical cancer are: